ministryofjustice/moj-frontend/docs/ethics/design-ethical-services.md

 - lowering the chances of your service harming people
 - reducing the risk of re-traumatisation and making people feel psychologically safe (by using a trauma-aware or trauma-informed approach)
 - making sure no groups are discriminated against (by understanding bias within your team)
-- making sure people trust your service and that they do not lose confidence in MoJ (for example, by explaining where you’ve used AI and automated decision-making)
+- making sure people trust your service and that they do not lose confidence in MOJ (for example, by explaining where you’ve used AI and automated decision-making)